novice-rb/PRMasterServer/README.md

 More detail about irc server
 ============================
 So far I can say that irc server doesnt need to communicate with masterserver.
 You can install just normal irc and use GS peerchat server emulator 0.1.3b (http://aluigi.altervista.org/papers.htm#peerchat) from luigi.
 But it seems to be limited to max 2 clients.
 I made my own irc server and copied all the needed encrypting stuff from Luigi.
 I will include the irc server here.
-It is written in delphi, but it contains dll with encrypting functionality in c++ (this unnecesarily complicates things, but who gives a dong, was fastest way to implement).
+It is called GSAIRCDTMM.
+It is written in delphi, but it contains dll(LALCIRCENCDEC) with encrypting functionality in c++ (this unnecesarily complicates things, but who gives a dong, was fastest way to implement).

 how gamespy server works for nabs